ENPlummer/Twitter-News-Mood/README.md

 # Twitter News Mood

 In this project, I analyzed the sentiment tweets of tweets from the Twitter accounts of major news organizations.
-To obtain the data for this analysis I pulled 100 most recent tweets each from BBC, CBS, CNN, Fox and the New York times using Twitter’s Tweepy API.
+To obtain the data for this analysis, I pulled 100 most recent tweets each from BBC, CBS, CNN, Fox and the New York times using Twitter’s Tweepy API.
 I then analyzed the sentiment of each tweet using the Vader library.
-Once I had the 100 most recent tweets from each news organization I converted the Python dictionary where the tweets were stored into a data frame using Pandas.
+Once I had the 100 most recent tweets from each news organization, I converted the Python dictionary where the tweets were stored into a data frame using Pandas.
 I then exported that file to a csv file.

 Once I had all my data I used first used Matplotlib to produce a scatter plot of the sentiments of every tweet I pulled using the Tweepy API.
 I then aggregated the data to find the overall sentiment of each news organization’s tweets.
 I then created a bar graph using Matplotlib.
 The following are the insights I gained from my analysis: